-Health Care Ethics, Ph.D. & M.D.
+Health Care Ethics, Ph.D. and Medicine, M.D.
 Dual Degree

-The Ph.D. in Health Care Ethics and M.D. dual degree program at Saint Louis University trains physicians who not only want to more conscientiously inform their own clinical practice but also influence their peers and society through their role in institutional, professional and societal policymaking.
+The Ph.D. in health care ethics and M.D. dual-degree program at Saint Louis University trains physicians who want to more conscientiously inform their own clinical practice and also influence their peers and society through their role in institutional, professional and societal policymaking.

-This dual degree program forms future physicians who will also serve as ethics leaders at institutional and extra-institutional levels like state health commissions.
+This dual-degree program from SLU forms future physicians who will also serve as ethics leaders at institutional and extra-institutional levels like state health commissions.
 Graduates may also pursue academic careers in schools of medicine or directing residency programs.

 Program Highlights